 Transfer your ISAs

-When it comes to choosing an ISA, it’s important to compare what different providers are offering, including interest rates if you’re opting for a Cash ISA or fees and charges if you’re going for a Stocks and Shares ISA.
+When it comes to choosing an ISA, it’s important to compare what different providers are offering and look for the best ISA rates in the UK.
+If you’re opting for a Cash ISA, make sure you check interest rates, but if you’re going for a Stocks and Shares ISA, consider fees and charges.
 If you open an ISA today and then later, find a provider offering higher interest rates or cheaper costs later this year, don’t panic, you can easily transfer your current ISA to the new provider at any time.
 Here are the steps to follow:

 - Transfer the full balance